 Testing Food Sensitivities Through Electricity

-So what’s the harm in giving these food sensitivity tests a try?
+So what’s the harm in giving these food sensitivity tests a try and how accurate are food sensitivity tests really?
 First off, they don’t come cheap: for example, IgG tests run between $100 and $500, and they aren’t covered by insurance.
 Secondly, none of these tests have reliably shown any efficacy, so they’re likely a waste of money.
 Finally, restricting foods is never a great idea, unless we’re talking about foods you’re legitimately allergic or sensitive to.
 Grains are rich in B vitamins, magnesium and fibre; dairy is a great source of calcium, potassium and Vitamin D; eggs are high in B12; and soy proteins can lower LDL cholesterol, you get the picture.
 Cutting these foods out over the slight possibility they might cause a sensitivity means cutting out the variety of nutrients they provide.
 And in the end, being constantly afraid of eating certain foods is anything but healthy.